 1. Convey your brand message.

 “Typography is like fashion, or furniture.
 With rare functional exceptions, the world doesn't need new clothing or furniture designs, but people want to look different or evoke a particular feeling or fit with a particular look, and there are trends and styles.”

-All of the elements of typography that we have discussed will help you identify the strengths of one typeface over another, but you may still be wondering how to distill a short list of potential typefaces from the endless selection that are available at your disposal.
+It's easy to say "pick a font that reflects your brand," but you may still be wondering how to distill a short list of potential typefaces from the endless selection that are available at your disposal.

 While the final selection often comes down to good taste in design and relies on experience developing visual identities, there are a few simple steps that can help you hone in on the perfect typeface for your brand.

-Find inspiration & study the use of typography
+2. Find inspiration and study the use of typography.

 When it comes to typography inspiration these three resources constantly feature top-notch typography: